RightBrain-Networks/deployer/README.md

 * sync_dest_bucket: S3 bucket to sync to.
 * sync_exclude: A list of expressions to exclude from the copy, example might be .swp or .git.

+### Sync Notes
+* Sync skips files to upload to S3 based on their etag and MD5 hash sums.
+* Sync will automatically validate all templates before it sends them to S3.
+To preserve time and not abuse the CFN API (it's rate limited) sync will only validate if the MD5 hash and etag do not match.

 ## Zipping Lambda Functions
 Optional parameters `-z` or `--zip-lambdas` will set a flag to True to indicate the zipping of lambda packages within the project.
 These lambdas will be zipped and moved into the base directory to be synced.
 Lambda directories are specified in the yaml configuration.
 These directories are stored in a yaml list like so: